Async/await: History

 C++ added support for async/await with version 20 in 2020 with 3 new keywords co_return, co_await, co_yield.

 Swift added support for async/await with version 5.5 in 2021, adding 2 new keywords async and await.
 This was released alongside a concrete implementation of the Actor model with the actor keyword which uses async/await to mediate access to each actor from outside.

-Example C#
+Example

 The C# function below, which downloads a resource from a URI and returns the resource's length, uses this async/await pattern: